New home for Durham University Business School

 Durham University is planning to relocate its triple accredited Top 50 European Business School from Mill Hill Lane, to be at the heart of Durham City on Elvet Waterside.
 This is part of the Durham University Strategy 2017-2027 to deliver a student experience to rival anywhere in the world.
 The project is part of the Estates Masterplan and completion would follow delivery of the Infrastructure Project which aims to develop infrastructure to support the safe movement of pedestrians and road users around the University estate.

 If this project goes ahead:

 - It will ensure the community and visitors have an enhanced experience and increased accessibility to the riverside.
 This would include an onsite coffee shop that would be open all year round and open to all.
 It will also create a public record of site archaeology and heritage.

-- Sustainability will be a main focus of the development, and it will vastly improve the riverside location whilst complementing the site’s historic features and natural surroundings.
+- Sustainability will be a main focus of the development and will improve the riverside location whilst complementing the site’s historic features and natural surroundings.

-- It will create a world-class learning experience for students, deliver cutting-edge research and enable the staging of events and conferences raising the profile of the University, School, City and Region around the world.
+- It will create a world-class learning experience for students, facilitate the delivery of cutting-edge research and enable the staging of business events and conferences that would further raise the profile of the University, School, City and region around the world.
 This international profile raising will enhance the School’s competitive position supporting the attraction of diverse high-calibre students, academics and staff, as well as increase business connectivity and collaboration globally.

 To view further details of the proposal please use the following links:

 If you would like to leave feedback on the proposed development this can be sent via the online comments form.
 To ensure your feedback is considered please submit any comments before 5pm Friday 29 March 2019.